find your perfect postgrad program

-The one main thing you should take away from this article: when filling in job application forms, follow the instruction exactly.
-If you do this, you’re already going to be doing well.
+The one main thing you should take away from this article: when filling in job application forms, follow the instructions exactly.
+If you do this, you’re off to a good start.

 But let’s look in more detail at how to fill in a job application form.

 If it’s an online form, draft the answers in a word-editing program before inputting them.
 If it’s handwritten, take a photocopy to draft on, and then rewrite it.
-This is especially important with a handwritten form as there’s no backspace in real life, so we want to avoid crossing words out.
+This is especially important with a handwritten form as there’s no backspace or delete in real life, and you really want to avoid crossing words out.

-Proofread it, and if you have friends available and time to do so, get a friend to proofread it too.
-Basic spelling and grammar mistakes can cost you the role even if everything else about your application shines, so double check things such as there/their, the use of apostrophes, and so on.
-The best part of getting a friend to double check is that they may think of things to include that you haven’t, because they’re not hindered by any attempt to be modest.
+Proofread your job application form thoroughly, and if you have a friend available to help, ask them to proofread it too.
+Basic spelling and grammar mistakes could cost you the role, even if everything else about your application shines, so double check things such as the use of apostrophes, homophones (such as their/there) and other common grammatical mistakes.
+The best part of getting a friend to double check your form is that they may think of things to include in your form that you haven’t, because they’re looking at it with a fresh pair of eyes and they’re not hindered by any attempt to be modest.

-If it’s online, save a copy in a word-editing program, and if it’s handwritten, photocopy the completed form.
-This way, if you are called for an interview, you’ll be able to remember what you wrote in your form and what they may bring up.
-This is especially useful if you answered any situation based questions (ie ‘talk about a time when...’) in case they mention it!
+If it’s an online form, save a copy in a word-editing program, and if it’s handwritten, photocopy your completed form.
+This way, if you are called for an interview, you’ll be able to remember what you wrote in your form and prepare for what the interviewer might bring up.
+This is especially useful if you answered any situation-based questions (for example “talk about a time when...”) in case they mention it!

 Many job application forms have space for a personal statement.
-This is a big blank box, often with a word limit.
-No matter how wonderful you think you are, stick to the word limit.
-If it’s too long, employers are likely to skim it rather than read it with interest.
-Don’t just repeat what the rest of the form already says about you either, the personal statement is your chance to shine, to talk about what makes you the ideal candidate for the role.
+This is likely to be a big blank box, often with a word limit.
+No matter how wonderful you think you are, it’s important to stick to the word limit.
+If your personal statement is too long, potential employers are more likely to skim it rather than read it with interest.
+Don’t just repeat what the rest of the form already says about you either, a personal statement is your chance to shine, to talk about what makes you the ideal candidate for the role.

-Often, when filling in the sections on employment, you’ll notice a box that asks for reasons for leaving.
+Often, when filling in the sections on employment, you’ll notice a box that asks for reasons for leaving your previous employment.
 Be honest, but not too honest.
 If you left a career because you hated your boss – don’t write that!
-Answers like ‘My boss was terrible’, ‘it was boring’ and ‘hours too long’ are not going to make you look appealing.
+Answers like “my boss was terrible”, “it was boring” and “hours were too long” are not going to make you look appealing.
 That said, don’t just make up something, especially if you’ve got that company as a reference.
-Instead, look through the following examples and base your answer around these.
+Instead, look through the following examples and try and base your answer around these.